Gambaudo--Ghys construction on bounded cohomology: Preliminary

-Note that $X_m(M)$ is a codimension 0 submanifold of $M^m$.
-The fundamental group of $X_m(M)$ is called the \emph{pure braid group on $m$ strands} on $M$ and denoted by $P_m(M)$.
-Let $\mathfrak{S}_m$ denote the symmetric group of $m$ symbols.
-We consider the action of $\mathfrak{S}_m$ on $X_m(M)$ by the permutation.
-The fundamental group of $X_m(M)/\mathfrak{S}_m$ is called the \emph{braid group on $m$ strands} on $M$ and denoted by $B_m(M)$.
+Let $\Sigma$ be a compact connected oriented 2-dimensional manifold.
+The action of the symmetric group defines the quotient space $X_m(\Sigma)/\mathfrak{S}_m$, which is called the \emph{unordered configuration space}.
+The fundamental group of $X_m(\Sigma)/\mathfrak{S}_m$ is called the \emph{braid group on $m$ strands} on $\Sigma$ and denoted by $B_m(\Sigma)$.
 There exists a short exact sequence